jalagar/animated-art-engine/README.md

 Update `global_config.json` with:

-1.  **`'totalSupply'`** : total number of NFTs to generate.
+1.  **`'totalSupply'`** : total number of gifs to generate.
 2.  **`'height'`** : height of one frame.
 This should be equal to width.
 3.  **`'width'`** : width of one frame.
 This should be equal to height.
 4.  **`'layersOrder'`** : list of layers in order of background to foreground.
 5.  **`'quality'`** : quality of images.
 See [PIL docs](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html#jpeg) for more info.
 0 - worst, 95 - best.
 6.  **`'framesPerSecond'`** : number of frames per second.
-This will not be exact because PIL takes in milliseconds per frame (so 12fps = 83.3ms per frame), but PIL takes in an integer.
+This will not be exact because PIL takes in integer milliseconds per frame
+    (so 12fps = 83.3ms per frame but rounded to an int = 83ms).
 This will not be recognizable by the human eye, but worth calling out.
 7.  **`'numberOfFrames'`** : number of total frames.
 For example you could have 24 frames, but you want to render it 12fps.
 8.  **`'description'`** : description to be put in the metadata.
 9.  **`'baseUri'`** : baseUri to be put in the metadata.
-10. **`'saveIndividualFrames'`** : this is if you want to save the individual final frames.
+10. **`'saveIndividualFrames'`** : this is if you want to save the individual final frames, for example if you want to let people pick just one frame for a profile page

-Run `make all`.
+- To run the process end to end run:

+          make all

 Your output gifs and JSON metadata will appear in `build/gifs` and `build/json`.
 Try it yourself with the default settings and layers!

 ## How does it work?

 ### Step 1

-In order to get [MichaPipo's Generative Gif Engine](https://github.com/MichaPipo/Generative_Gif_Engine), the input layers needs to be in [Sprite Sheet](https://gamedevelopment.tutsplus.com/tutorials/an-introduction-to-spritesheet-animation--gamedev-13099).
+In order to get [MichaPipo's Generative Gif Engine](https://github.com/MichaPipo/Generative_Gif_Engine) to work, the input layers needs to be in [Sprite Sheet](https://gamedevelopment.tutsplus.com/tutorials/an-introduction-to-spritesheet-animation--gamedev-13099).
 However this is tedious and unintuitive for many artists who use tools that export individual images.

-Step 1 simply converts individual images to spritesheets.
+Step 1 simply converts individual images to spritesheets with the rarity percentage.
 You provide the various layers in the `/layers` folder.
 Each image should be numbered from 0 -> X, and only accepts `.png`.
 There should also be a `rarity.json` in each layer folder which looks like: